Our Airport Pick-up Service

 Manchester International Airport is the most convenient UK entry point for Bangor.

-You can get a ticket to Bangor from the Airport Train Sation, however there is no direct train.
-You will have to change trains so please ask a member of staff in the tickets office for the best itinerary on the day.
+You can get a ticket to Bangor from the Airport Train Station, however, there is no direct train.
+You will have to change trains so please ask a member of staff in the ticket office for the best itinerary for the day.
 You shouldn’t have to change trains more than twice and the total journey time is approximately 1.5 hours

 From Liverpool Airport

 Take the shuttle bus from the airport to Liverpool city centre.
 It runs every 15 minutes.
 Go to Liverpool James Street train station.
 Here catch a train for Chester, change at Chester and take the train for Bangor or Holyhead, North Wales.

 You can either travel by Train or by Coach from London Airports;

 By train from London:

 From these London Airports - Heathrow, Gatwick, and Stansted, aim to reach Euston Train Station, as detailed in the headings below.
 From London Luton Airport, it will be better if you aim for Milton Keynes Train Station, as explained below.

 From Euston Train Station to Bangor, you can either catch;